maximgrynykha/urling/README.md

 ***

-If you need to do something like *__add, get, update or delete__* the value of any part of the URL, but it's outside the scope of the base functionality, you can use one of the __BaseEditor__ functions name *__add, get, update or delete__* as a prefix with the name of a specific method as postfix appropriate for your task like:
+If you need to do something like *__add, get, update or delete__* the value of any part of the URL, but it's outside the scope of the base functionality, you can use one of the Base editors functions *__add, get, update or delete__* as a prefix with the name of a specific method as postfix appropriate for your task like:

 > (add, get, update, delete) + "SomeFunctionName" for the concrete task.